Celebrate indie bookstores with our limited-time sale! Shop the sale

 Maurice Riordan was born in 1953 in Lisgoold, Co.
 Cork.
 His first collection, A Word from the Loki (1995), was nominated for the T. S. Eliot Prize, as was The Water Stealer (2013).
 Floods (2000) was a Book of the Year in both the Sunday Times and the Irish Times, and The Holy Land (2007) won the Michael Hartnett Award.
 He lives in London, where he has taught at Imperial College and Goldsmiths College.
 Riordan was Editor of The Poetry Review from 2013 to 2017 and is Emeritus Professor of Poetry at Sheffield Hallam University.

-Collage of audiobooks
+Collage of audiobook covers

-Shop our limited-time sale on bestselling audiobooks.
-Donโ€™t miss outโ€”purchases support local bookstores.
+In celebration of indies everywhere, shop our limited-time sale on bestselling audiobooks.
+Donโ€™t miss outโ€”purchases support local bookstores!

 Shop the sale

-Stock up with our Shop Small Sale!
+Celebrate indie bookstores with our limited-time sale!
 Shop the sale